ethicalAndroid/Rosewood-RPG/Class Bundles/Berserker Bundle.md

 	On a 7-9, your momentum attack connects, Deal 10 damage.
 	On a 10+ your momentum transfers directly to the target, Deal 3 damage per Momentum.
 	- After you use this move, spend all of your Momentum.
+	*The damage type is the same as Great Weapon's damage type.*
 **M : Whirlwind Dash**
 	You can fly into a mad dash once you reach your peak momentum.
-	*Requirement: you have not used Whirlwind Dash in this battle.*
+	*Requirement: You have not used Whirlwind Dash in this battle.*
 	3 AP, Roll+**Momentum** ->
 	On a fail, you fall on your face, End your Turn.
 	On a 7-9, your momentum transfers into your speed, gain (2 + Momentum) AP and spend all of your Momentum.